imanoop7/finituning-llm-model/README.md

-#changes required in the file -
+#changes required in the src folder -

 LLaMA-Factory/data/identity.json  :-  add your dataset path in the this file